MrWelsch/DPG/README.md

 The user is given the ability to connect to any container from inside a container via SSH.

-## Monitoring
+## 🖥️ Monitoring
-Various monitoring tools are installed on each container </br>
+Various monitoring tools are installed on each container. </br>
-e.g.

 - tshark
 - iftop
-- ...
+- mtr

 # Project Goals
-The goal of this project is to create a network environment via docker which enables students to practice basic networking.
+The goal of this project is to create a network environment via docker which enables students to practice basic networking. </br>
 To achieve this the network should have the following traits:
 - Scalability
 - Static Ip Adresses
 - User friendlyness

-# Install In One Command!
+# ⚡ Install In One Command! ⚡
 ```sh
 git clone https://github.com/MrWelsch/dpg
 ```

-## Get The Latest Version Of Docker
+## 📦️ Get The Latest Version Of Docker
 ### MacOS
 Use [Homebrew Cask](https://brew.sh) to download the app by running these commands:
 ```sh